amanuelzew/miniticketingsystem/README.md

 # Mini Ticketing System

-This is a simple ticketing system.
+This is a simple  Role-Based ticketing system.
 It allows users to create, view, and manage tickets for various issues or requests.

 ## Features

--   user managment(signup,login)
+-   user Authentication using JWT
--   profile managment
 -   Create new tickets with a title, description, and status.
 -   Filter tickets based on various criteria by status.
 -   Update existing tickets Status.(ADMIN)
+-   profile managment

 ## Tech Stack